 A report from Korea Economic Daily has said that Hyundai plans to redesign the lights, bumpers, and wheel arches of the Ioniq 6.
 These changes will improve the quality and range of the car.
-Moreover, the company will increase the car’s length by 20 mm from the initially planned figure.
+Moreover, the company will increase the car’s length by 20 mm from the initially planned figure, it noted.

 Ioniq 6 could get the first ‘Lighting’ Grille

 The report mentioned above speculated that the Ioniq 6 could feature the new ‘Lighting grille’.
-Back in June 2021, Hyundai Mobis had announced that they succeeded in developing a new grille which adds LED functionality to the entirety of the car’s front.
-With grilles becoming unnecessary in electric cars, manufacturers have been trying to figure out how best to use the space with ideas such as road lighting, sounds systems and even displays.
+Back in June 2021, Hyundai Mobis had announced that they succeeded in developing a new grille that adds LED functionality to the entirety of the car’s front.
+With grilles becoming unnecessary in electric cars, manufacturers have been trying to figure out how best to use the space with ideas such as road lighting, sound systems, and even displays.

-Hyundai Mobis’ idea is to have the LEDs signal various states of the car such as autonomous driving and charging, sound beat display and even an emergency warning light display.
+Hyundai Mobis’ idea is to have the LEDs signal various states of the car such as autonomous driving and charging, sound beat display, and even an emergency warning light display.
 Like most other new-age tech, the Lightning grille will welcome the driver with flair.
-The grille, through the use of different patterns and colours on the LEDs, will be able to communicate with other vehicles and drivers or pedestrians to showcase the intent of the driver.
+Through the use of different patterns and colours on the LEDs, the grille will be able to communicate with other vehicles and drivers or pedestrians to showcase the driver’s intent.

 If the speculation turns out to be true, the Ioniq 6 will be the first EV in Hyundai’s lineup to feature the new Lighting Grille.
 Alongside this, Hyundai Mobis has also developed the ‘moving grille’ technology that automatically controls airflow through the use of air flaps.

 The interior of the Hyundai Ioniq 6 will have a clean, minimalist theme that gives the car a futuristic appearance and highlight its roominess.
-A recent spy picture (via Cochespias) shows plenty of commonality with the Ioniq 5, with a similar low-profile theme.
+Spy pictures (via Cochespias) have shown plenty of commonality with the Ioniq 5, with a similar low-profile theme.
 We observe the same two-spoke steering wheel, clubbed digital instrument cluster, and infotainment system screens on a white panel with curvy corners, slim AC vents, climate control panel, and pedals.
 One visible difference is that, unlike the Ioniq 5, the Ioniq 6 seems to have a fixed-type centre console.
 The prototype Autoherald had spotted also featured a digital instrument cluster, and it had a central display similar to that of the Ioniq 5.

-Other spy pictures show a two-tone color combination with white and grey door panels, white seats featuring orange piping (front-only), white front center armrest.
+Some spy pictures have shown a two-tone colour combination with white and grey door panels, white seats featuring orange piping (front-only), and a white front centre armrest.

 E-GMP is Hyundai Motor Group’s next-gen eco-car platform.
-Unlike the eco car platform one that underpins the Hyundai Ioniq and the Kia Niro, it is a bespoke EV platform.
+Unlike the eco car platform that underpins the Hyundai Ioniq and the Kia Niro, it is a bespoke EV platform.
 The new platform allows system voltage to double to 800 volts.
-Customers will be able to rapid-charge the battery pack at thrice the speed – 350 kW – to achieve 80% charge in 18 minutes.
+Customers will be able to rapid-charge the battery pack at thrice the speed – as high as 350 kW – to achieve 80% charge in 18 minutes.

 Unlike the Kona and Ioniq EVs, the Ioniq 6 and other E-GMP models would offer a bi-directional power conversion function.
 The dedicated EV platform’s Integrated Charging Control Unit (ICCU) is an upgrade from the old eco-car platform’s On-Board Charger (OBC).

 Unlike OBC, which typically allows a single directional flow of electricity from an external power source, ICCU enables vehicle-to-load (V2L) function.
-One can operate electric machinery (110V/220V) using the energy stored inside the EV’s battery pack.
-One can even operate a household air conditioner and a large-screen TV.
+Using the energy stored inside the EV’s battery pack, one can operate electric machinery (110V/220V) and even a household air conditioner and a large-screen TV.